 On this Day July 10

-1982 – “Don’t You Want Me,” from The Human League’s “Dare” album, is in the midst of three weeks on top of the Billboard Hot 100.
-It is, to this day, the British band’s best known and most commercially successful recording.
+1982 – “Don’t You Want Me,” from The Human League’s “Dare” album, is in the midst of three weeks as a Billboard Hot 100 chart-topper.
+It remains the British band’s best known and most commercially successful recording.

 1850 – Vice President Millard Fillmore is sworn in as the 13th U.S. president.
 President Zachary Taylor had died the day before of a severe intestinal ailment.
 Fillmore becomes only the second man to inherit the presidency due to death.

 1962 – Swedish engineer Nils Bohlin receives a U.S. patent for the three-point, lap-and-shoulder seatbelt he invented while head of safety at Volvo.
 Considered one of the most significant safety innovations of all time, the seatbelt is credited with saving millions of lives and preventing at least as many injuries in car crashes around the world.
 Bohlin received a gold medal from the Royal Swedish Academy of Engineering Science in 1995 and, in 1999, was inducted into the Automotive Hall of Fame.